 —Ryan Chao, RTC President

 The Great American Rail-Trail will stand alongside our country’s iconic landmarks as a national treasure.
-For more than 30 years, RTC has envisioned this trail.
-The time is NOW to complete it.
 You can help by making a gift to RTC, supporting the national leadership and on-the-ground support—the work to organize people, plans and ideas; trail planning and community engagement; the advocacy and marketing that is necessary to completing the Great American Rail-Trail.